bia5/Chip-8-SDL/README.md

 # Chip-8-SDL
-I'll add more to this later... probably anyways.
+Note: I'll add more to this later hopefully.

 What's being used:
+  - SDL2
-  SDL2, C++
+  - C++

 What's working:
   - Video